List of Credit Card Declined Codes

 • R0 or R1/Customer Requested Stop of Specific Recurring Payments – Returned when the cardholder asks the bank to deny charges from your business.
 Contact the cardholder to determine if this was a mistake or just an expired card.

-Credit Card Decline Code — In Numerical Order
+Credit Card Decline Codes — In Numerical Order

 Sometimes it’s helpful to have a list of the credit card decline codes in numerical order.
 You can find that in this section.